 This market-leading degree is based at the Oxford International Centre for Publishing, internationally recognized for its excellence.

-- Ranked at Number 1 for Journalism, Publishing and PR in the 2020 Guardian University Guide
+- #1 for Journalism, Publishing and PR in the 2020 Guardian University Guide

 - Journalism pathway is accredited by the National Council for the Training of Journalists